-The entrainment of air bubbles may be localised at a flow discontinuity or continuous along an air-water free-surface: i.e., singular and interfacial aeration respectively.
-At a flow singularity, the air bubbles are entrained locally at the impinging perimeter and they are advected in a region of high shear.
+The entrainment of air bubbles may be localised at a flow discontinuity or continuous along an air-water free-surface.
+At a flow singularity, air bubbles are entrained locally at the impinging point and they are advected in a region of high shear.
 Interfacial aeration is the air bubble entrainment process along an air-water interface that is parallel to the flow direction.
 A condition for the onset of air bubble entrainment may be expressed in terms of the tangential Reynolds stress and the fluid properties.
 With both singular and interfacial aeration, the void fraction distributions may be modelled by some analytical solutions of the advective diffusion equation for air bubbles.
-Examples are illustrated and some comparison between physical data ad analytical models is presented.